cboettig/knitcitations/README.md

 ### CiTO

 Additional semantic markup can be added the the citations themselves, such as the reason for the citation.
-For instance, we can identify that we have used the method from <a href="http://dx.doi.org/10.1186/2041-1480-1-S1-S6" property="http://purl.org/spar/cito/usesMethodIn" >Shotton (2010)</a> with the inline command `citet("10.1186/2041-1480-1-S1-S6", cito = "usesMethodIn")`.
+For instance, we can identify that we have used the method from Shotton (2010) with the inline command `citet("10.1186/2041-1480-1-S1-S6", cito = "usesMethodIn")`.

-More discussion on using `knitcitations` for CITO and semantic markup can be found in <a href="http://carlboettiger.info/2013/02/22/semantic-citations-for-the-notebook-and-knitr.html" property="http://purl.org/spar/cito/usesMethodIn" >Boettiger (2013)</a>.
+More discussion on using `knitcitations` for CITO and semantic markup can be found in Boettiger (2013).